llmaddie/KittyDisassemblerC/README.md

 -d	Disassemble the .text section using Capstone

 -all	Display everything: headers, sections, and disassembly

-    ⚠️ The target file must be a valid 64-bit ELF binary.

 For Any questions or idea contact me at maddie@transgender.dev